sskanishk/libredesk/docs/docs/developer-setup.md

 ### Running the Dev Environment

-1. Run `make run` to start the libredesk backend dev server on `:9000`.
+1. Run `make run-backend` to start the libredesk backend dev server on `:9000`.
 2. Run `make run-frontend` to start the Vue frontend in dev mode using pnpm on `:8000`.
 Requests are proxied to the backend running on `:9000` check `vite.config.js` for the proxy config.

 ---